 Peregrine falcon eating habits revolve mostly around birds but it may also occasionally prey on fish and other small mammals.
 Therefore, peregrine falcon diet consists almost exclusively of medium-sized birds like small passerines, comprising 77 to 99 percent.
 However, at times, they may also prey on mammals, fish, insects and amphibians.
 In mammals, the most preferred animals are rats, squirrels and bats.
 They are also found to steal mice and fish from Ospreys.
 The habit of peregrine falcon eating prey does not remain constant but it varies with different kinds of habitats.
-So now let’s find out what do peregrine falcons eat in more detail!

 What Do Peregrine Falcons Eat – Peregrine Falcon Diet –